2020 Galway Senior Football Championship: Relegation play-offs

-Relegation Semi-Finals
+Relegation semi-finals

-The 4th placed teams from Groups 1, 2 and 3 along with the Group 4 relegation play-off Loser face-off in the Relegation Semi-Finals.
-The two winners from these Semi-Finals will secure their Senor status for 2021, while the two losers will proceed to the Relegation Final.
+The 4th placed teams from Groups 1, 2 and 3 along with the Group 4 relegation play-off Loser face-off in the relegation semi-finals.
+The two winners from these semi-finals will secure their senior status for 2021, while the two losers will proceed to the relegation final.

-Relegation Final
+Relegation final

 The loser of the Relegation final will be relegated to the 2021 Galway I.F.C.
 The winner will maintain their Senior status into 2021.

-Finals
+Knockout Stage

 Quarter-finals

-The 1st and 2nd placed teams in Groups 1, 2 and 3 along with the two Group 4 Quarter-Final play-off winnersqualify for the quarter-finals.
+The 1st and 2nd placed teams in Groups 1, 2 and 3 along with the two Group 4 quarter-final play-off winners qualify for the quarter-finals.